auth0-sandbox/auth0-application-development/module04-instructions.md

     Third, use the Auth0 NodeJS library to create a ManagementClient instance and then use the client to ask the management API for the user profile and return it.

-1. Oh oh, right-click on "Module 04/BFF" and open a terminal window at that folder, and add the Auth0 library to the BFF:
+1. Right-click on "Module 04/BFF" and open a terminal window at that folder, and add the Auth0 library to the BFF:
     ```bash
     $ npm install auth0
     ```